kartheekmallapu/Hello-World-Api-WebApp/README.md

 As of now i have done all my work in master branch, please create new feature branches (like dev, nonp, prod) to customise/enhance/modify the code to fit to your enviroment.

+### CICD way

+To achieve CICD for this web app, use some CICD tools like TeamCity, Jenkins, Codebuild etc to create a pipline and configure webhook in this repo.

+So whenver a change is done or merged to master brach, a pipepline will be trigerred to build new docker image and run a container to make your changes effective.

+In pipeline, write a simeple shell script which will take care of docker build and docker run (increment version) for all new changes.

 ### Do you need HA for this web app ?
 * use Kubernetes cluster or Docker swarm :)